 The majority of the Association's revenues are derived from membership dues, rental revenues, and program fees.
 The performance obligation for providing these services is satisfied over time because the customers are receiving and consuming the services as they are provided by the Association.
 Membership dues are recognized net of discounts.
 Progress is measured using the practical expedient under the output method resulting in the recognition of revenue in the amount for which the Association has a right to invoice.
 The Association also has sale of supplies and services.
 The performance obligations for providing these services are satisfied at a point in time because the customer receives benefit upon a certain event occurring.
 Interest income is recorded in the year in which it is earned.

-Membership dues, rental revenues, and program fees totaled \$13,426,210 and \$10,095,400 during the years ended December 31, 2022 and 2021, respectively.
+Revenue from contracts with customers, disaggregated by type, during the years ended December 31, 2023 and 2022 is depicted on the face of the statements of activities.
 The Association's contract liabilities are comprised of membership dues and program fees received in advance of the performance of services.